vincentbernat/nodecastor/README.md

 ## Command-line helper

 The functionality of this library can be tested with the `chromecast` helper.
 Invoke it with `chromecast -h` to get help.
+It embeds some simple examples too.

 # Protocol description